tradeparadex/QuantZone/README.md

 ### How to Set Parameters

-Parameters can be passed as environment variables.
+Parameters can be passed as environment variables OR a YAML configuration file.
 Here are examples for different setups:

 #### Docker